bonsai-rx/sgen/docs/articles/basic-usage.md

 - The schema file contains two definitions: `Person` and `Dog` that give rise to two operators (`Person` and `Dog`) in the generated code.
 - A third definition `PersonAndPet` is used to combine the two objects into a single record.
+- The `--serializer` flag is used to indicate we want to generate YAML [serialization and deserialization operators](#serialization-and-deserialization) operators for these record types.
-- The `--namespace` flag is used to specify the namespace of the generated code.
+- The namespace of the classes in the generated file is different from the previous example.
+By default, the namespace is generated from the name of the JSON schema file.
 This is useful to prevent name clashes between different schemas (e.g. `PersonAndDog.Person` and `Person` from the previous example).

-- Both `Person` and `Dog` are passed as references.
-If definitions are instead passed in-line (i.e. redefined each time), Bonsai.Sgen may not be able to correctly identify them as the same object, and may thus generate multiple classes of the same object.
+> [!TIP]
+> The `--namespace` flag can also be used to specify the namespace of the generated code explicitly.

 ## Nested objects

 The real power of `Bonsai.Sgen` comes when dealing with more complex data structures, such as nested objects.
-Bonsai syntax lends itself quite nicely to represent, as well as compose and manipulate them:
+Bonsai syntax lends itself quite nicely to represent, as well as compose and manipulate, nested objects:

 :::workflow
 ![Person And Dog Nested Building](~/workflows/person-and-dog-nested-building.bonsai)